ryanrocket/fortran-in-go/README.md

 ---

 ## Summary
 We can invoke FORTRAN code, such as subroutines and functions, from Golang using the `cgo` package.
 This method is by far the cleanest to do so, but is still somewhat tricky and messy to get working.
-The idea is to compile our FORTRAN code into a shared object with relative memory positioning (`-fPIC`) and the allow Go to dynamically link it at compilation time.
+The idea is to compile our FORTRAN code into a shared object with relative memory positioning (`-fPIC`) and allow Go to dynamically link it at compilation time.
 The method follows.

 ## Steps
 1. Write the FORTRAN code in a file, say `fortran.f90`.
 We need our subroutines and functions to use `bind(C)` to make them compatible with C. Optionally, we can use `iso_c_binding` to make the code more readable for C types.